chris-short/devopsish.com/content/post/104/index.md

 [Five most important cloud announcements at AWS re:Invent 2018](https://www.techrepublic.com/article/five-most-important-cloud-announcements-at-aws-reinvent-2018/) — ARM CPUs (not cheap though), bigger network pipes, and P3dn (holy smokes) are my big three.
 Outposts is a big deal that shows cloud-only is a greenfield dream and not our beige reality.
 Plus, AWS Ground Station shows, as [Corey Quinn](https://lastweekinaws.com/) said, "AWS Ground Station is an entire service offering around *receiving satellite telemetry from orbit* that they launched.
 If they'll address that use case, "customers who don't want to move into the cloud" is certainly within their purview of addressable market."

-[What’s new in Kubernetes 1.13?](https://sysdig.com/blog/whats-new-in-kubernetes-1-13/) — Kubernetes 1.13 will be out on December 03 2018. `kubectl diff` going beta, dope.
+[What's new in Kubernetes 1.13?](https://sysdig.com/blog/whats-new-in-kubernetes-1-13/) — Kubernetes 1.13 will be out on December 03 2018. `kubectl diff` going beta, dope.
 AWS ALB ingress controllers, dope.
 Better Azure support, dope.
 Drop support for etcd2?!?
 Holy smokes!
 That's awesome and [an enormous amount of work went into this](https://github.com/kubernetes/enhancements/issues/622).

 [Kubernetes 101 part 2: Deploying apps to Kubernetes Cluster](https://medium.com/rackbrains/kubernetes-101-part-2-deploying-apps-to-kubernetes-cluster-fcad2615d59)